sphinx-doc/sphinx/doc/usage/configuration.rst

 .. confval:: html_baseurl

-   The URL which points to the root of the HTML documentation.
-It is used to indicate the location of document like ``canonical_url``.
+   The base URL which points to the root of the HTML documentation.
+It is used to indicate the location of document using `The Canonical Link Relation`_.
+   Default: ``''``.

+   .. _The Canonical Link Relation: https://tools.ietf.org/html/rfc6596

    .. versionadded:: 1.8